MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-file-item-templates.md

 1. Select the files to be included in your template, right-click the selection, and choose **Send to** > **Compressed (zipped) folder**.
 The files that you selected are compressed into a .zip file.

 1. Put the .zip file in the user item template location.
-By default, the directory is \%USERPROFILE%\Documents\Visual Studio *Version*\Templates\ItemTemplates.
+By default, the directory is %USERPROFILE%\Documents\Visual Studio *Version*\Templates\ItemTemplates.
 For more information, see [How to: Locate and Organize Templates](../ide/how-to-locate-and-organize-project-and-item-templates.md).

+1. Open the **Add New Item** dialog box and verify that your multi-item template appears in it.

 ## Example